ratschlab/metagraph_paper_resources/README.md

 **Disclaimer:** This repository is currently still under construction and more content will be added within the next days.
 Some of the sections are still incomplete.

+## MetaGraph Indexes

+Indexes of public sequence data are available at S3 Bucket [s3://metagraph](https://metagraph.s3.amazonaws.com/index.html).
+Further details and  instructions for accessing the data can be found at [https://github.com/ratschlab/metagraph-open-data](https://github.com/ratschlab/metagraph-open-data).

 ## Supplemental Data Tables
 All metadata tables of sample cohorts analyzed in the manuscript can be found in the `data_tables` directory.
 Please note that the data items in this repository utilize the [git-lfs](https://git-lfs.github.com/) framework.
 You need to install `git-lfs` on your system to be able to download and access the data.
 The following table summarizes, which table relates to which cohort.